 I stayed at a place called El Cezeri Cafe where the owners of the wine shop are renting out a couple of rooms.
 It was located right by the main Cumhuriyet Cd. and the owners were great guys.

 For those coming from Diyarbakır, you can simply hop on one of the frequent minibuses from the minibus terminal there (see this article for more info.)
 The drive from Diyarbakır takes just two hours.

-In my case, after most people got off at random places in ‘New Mardin,’ the driver stopped outside a shopping mall and asked where I was going.
+In my case, after most people got off at random places in ‘New Mardin,’ the driver stopped outside a shopping mall, telling me he wasn’t going to the bus station.